SSWConsulting/SSW.Rules.Content/rules/report-bugs-and-suggestions/rule.md

 Figure: Good example - Recording bug reports in a video can make the issue clearer to see
 :::

+### Tip 2: Draft your suggestion with the complaint and what you expect to see

+Define all the requirements as per [Do your User Stories include Acceptance Criteria?](https://www.ssw.com.au/rules/do-your-user-stories-include-acceptance-criteria-aka-never-assume-automatic-gold-plating)

+Better than a good textual description of a suggestion request is a screen recording.
+This should be followed for a more detailed report.
+Use [Snagit](http://www.techsmith.com/snagit.html) or [Camtasia](/production-do-you-know-how-to-start-recording-with-camtasia) to record your screen.

 `youtube: https://www.youtube.com/embed/VDZSfHJ7GNU`

 ::: good
-Figure: Good example - Giving feature requests via video
+Figure: Good example - Giving suggestion requests via video
 :::

-### Tip 2: Draft your suggestion with the complaint and what you expect to see

-Define all the requirements as per [Do your User Stories include Acceptance Criteria?](https://www.ssw.com.au/rules/do-your-user-stories-include-acceptance-criteria-aka-never-assume-automatic-gold-plating).

 ### Tip 3: Should you send this to the Product Owner or the Tech Lead?